BIDS/reproducibility-wg/self_eval/self-eval.md

 3. Clarify ambiguity among terminology (reproducibility, replicability, repeatability, verifyability, etc.)
 4. Establish domain-specific variance and criteria
-5. Vary inputs/methods to determine robustness of results
-6. Given placement on the spectrum, provide a set of recommendations for specific gaps.
+5. Given placement on the spectrum, provide a set of recommendations for specific gaps.

 ## The Decision Tree